AnnAverage/Dunkbot/README.md

 Airhorn is an example implementation of the [Discord API](https://discordapp.com/developers/docs/intro").
 Airhorn bot utilizes the [discordgo](https://github.com/bwmarrin/discordgo) library, a free and open source library.

 ## Usage
-Airhorn Bot has too components, a bot client that handles the playing of loyal airhorns, and a web server that implements OAuth2 and stats.
+Airhorn Bot has two components, a bot client that handles the playing of loyal airhorns, and a web server that implements OAuth2 and stats.
 Once added to your server, airhorn bot can be summoned by running `!airhorn`.

 ### Running the Bot